More About Me

 I have an MA in Psychosocial Counselling from Webster University, Geneva.

-I am currently completing my NARM therapist training and Level 1 Internal Family Systems training.
+I am a qualified NARM therapist and Level 1 Internal Family Systems therapist.

 I have specialist psychosexual counselling training.